shihab67/lazychat-woocommerce-plugin/wp-content/plugins/lazychat/readme.txt

 - Activate the plugin.
 - You will see a MyAlice tab in your left side navigation bar in WordPress.
 The next steps are described there.

+== It's not working

+- Step 1.
+Check if you plugin is activated.
+- Step 2.
+Check if you have a valid API token.

 == Frequently Asked Questions ==